Dandelions11/AIML-Projects/README.md

 # Artificial Intelligence and Machine Learning Projects
-Projects completed as a part of Great Learning's Post Graduation Diploma in Computer Science and Artificial Intelligence.
+Projects completed as a part of IIIT-Delhi's Post Graduation Diploma in Artificial Intelligence.

 ## Installation
 ```